 Shop These Arc Trainers

-The vertical climber mimics climbing up a ladder, but at a much faster pace, which creates an intense workout.
-The default setting on most machines follows this pattern: right arm up, right leg up, left arm up, left leg up.
-But some machines, like the VersaClimber, have an option to shake things up and mimic a crawling pattern: right arm up, left leg up, left arm up, right leg up.
+The vertical climber mimics climbing up a ladder but at a much faster pace.
+The default setting on most machines follows this pattern: right arm and leg up, then left arm and leg up as the right side goes down.
+But some machines, like the VersaClimber, have an option to mimic crawling: right arm and left leg up, then switch to left leg and right arm up.

-Vertical climbers offer total-body workouts but often also have the option for you to sit and focus just on upper-body work, Gagliardi says.
-That makes this machine a good option for people who can't stand for extended periods of time but still want a hard workout.
-And unlike other cardio machines, vertical climbers don't have an upper limit.
+Vertical climbers offer intense, total-body workouts but often also have the option for you to sit and focus on upper-body work, Gagliardi says.
+That makes this machine a good option for people who can't stand for extended periods of time.
+And unlike other cardio machines, vertical climbers don't have an upper limit on intensity.